-Jeff has ridden in all three Obliterides, and he was one of the first to sign up for 2016.
+Jeff has ridden in all five Obliterides, and he was one of the first to sign up Every year.
 He rides to honor Joey Abramson, who lost his battle with colon cancer in 2013 and for Joey’s surviving family members including his wife and four children.

 He also rides for a cure to all cancers but especially those with malignant melanomas as he experienced.